Laval, Mayenne: Arts

 The town has obtained the label Ville d'Art et d'Histoire from the fact of its rich heritage.

 As a response to the Douanier Rousseau's having been born in Laval, there is a biennial festival of naive art, the Biennale Internationale d'Art naïf de Laval.
 It seeks to explore the course of modern primitivism.
 Pictures are brought from all round Europe.

 Sport

-Stade Lavallois, is the local professional football side.
-Lavallois plays its home matches at the Stade Francis Le Basser located in the city of Laval, and is managed by Denis Zanko.
+Stade Lavallois is the local professional football side of Laval.
+The club competes in Ligue 2, the second division of French football, and plays its home matches at the Stade Francis Le Basser.